stolostron/cluster-backup-operator/README.md

 This project is licensed under the *Apache License 2.0*.
 A copy of the license can be found in [LICENSE](LICENSE).

-Included fonts are licensed under the *SIL Open Font License 1.1*, and copies of this license can be found along side the corresponding fonts in the [./fonts](fonts) directory.

 ## Getting Started
 The Cluster Back up and Restore Operator runs on the hub and depends on the OADP Operator to backup and restore ACM hub resources.
 You need to install the OADP Operator first as described here https://github.com/openshift/oadp-operator.